vendia/blog/pages/use-case-compliance.md

           **Telecomm**

-          Ensure visibility of a tamper-proof lineage of sensitive data throughout its lifecycle.
+          Ensure the visibility of a tamperproof lineage of any and all sensitive data throughout its lifecycle inside and outside your organization's four walls.
         wrapTheColumnInACard: false
       - text: >-
           <img